Amanda Jelks, Chattanooga Business, Trust, Wills, Probate & Estate Planning Attorney

 A Professional estate planning attorney could help you develop a plan for your estate to ensure that your assets are distributed as you intend them to be, your minor children have a guardian you appoint to raise them, and that their guardian has access to the funds needed to raise your minor children.

-If you have questions on the estate planning process, our law firm has experienced attorneys who know the estate planning process and value every client.
+If you have questions on the estate planning process, we have experienced attorneys who know the estate planning process and value every client.
 Please don't hesitate to contact us today!